 Sedation by Local Injection for Pediatric Oral Surgeries

 For children, we often use intramuscular sedation for oral surgery in the form of a shot, as it’s simple to administer, completely safe, and saves the child the stress and trauma of a situation they may find scary or might not understand.
 Oral surgeons specialized in pediatric care will best understand how to take care of a child patient and offer them the best experience possible.
-Pediatric oral surgeries can be intimidating for children, and intramuscular anesthetic offers them the best possible outcome—it makes for a completely painless oral surgery, and they won’t have to face any kind of trauma surrounding dentists and their mouth.

 Conscious & Unconscious Anesthesia for Complex Procedures

-For more complicated oral surgeries like dental bone grafting, extracting an impacted wisdom tooth, or having dental implant surgery, we provide IV sedation that ranges from a light unconsciousness to complete unconsciousness with general anesthesia.
-Given the time that it takes to complete more complicated procedures like these—not to mention the amount of precision required on a talented oral surgeon’s part—it only makes sense to have patients enter some form of unconsciousness during the procedure.
+Given the time that it takes to complete more complicated procedures like these—not to mention the amount of precision required on a talented oral surgeon’s part—it makes sense to have patients enter some form of unconsciousness during the procedure.
 Not only does it make our job easier, but it also saves the patient a lot of grief and discomfort.

 - Conscious IV sedation involves administering anti-anxiety medications via IV.
-Typically, patients are awake but groggy, and usually have little to no memory of the procedure.
+Typically, patients are awake but groggy and usually have little to no memory of the procedure.

 - General anesthesia, or twilight sedation, is the most powerful type of sedation used for complex oral surgery procedures because it keeps you unconscious and pain-free.